Limits on Dark Matter Compact Objects implied by Supermagnified Stars in Lensing Clusters: Dependence on the microlens mass distribution

 Next, we discuss the case of dark matter compact objects that are much less massive than stars.
 Exactly as in the previous case, the maximum magnification that will be reached in MiCL crossings will now be reduced to the value given in equation (\ref{eq:mpb}), where now $\theta_b < \theta_\star$, provided that $\kappa_b > \kappa_\star (\theta_b/\theta_\star)^{2/3}$.
 Otherwise, the peak magnifications will be the same as those caused by the intracluster stars alone.
 The total width of the corrugated network depends only on the total surface density of compact objects contributing to the two levels of corrugation.

 However, there is in this case a different limitation to the detection of the microlensing effect: for any fixed $\kappa_b$, in the limit of very small masses of dark matter compact objects, the case of smooth dark matter must obviously be recovered.
+This occurs because the MiCL crossings overlap, as the separation between microcaustics is reduced below the radius of the source star.
 If the crossings of MiCLs can be detected down to a photometric accuracy of a fraction $f$ of the total flux, then the peak magnification of equation (\ref{eq:mpb}) must exceed $f\mu(r)$, where the mean magnification at angular separation $r$ from the MaCL is $\mu(r)\simeq |1-\kappa_0|^{-1}/(rg|\sin\alpha|)$ \citep[equation 10 in][]{VDM17}, and $\alpha$ is the angle between the MaCL and the principal axis of the vanishing eigenvalue.
 Applying this to the typical separation where most highly magnified images should be seen, $r\sim r_w= (\kappa_b+\kappa_\star)/g$, we obtain the condition

-For the case $\kappa_b\sim \kappa_\star\sim 0.01$, and $|\sin\alpha| \simeq 1/2$ and $f\sim 1/2$, we find that $D_{\rm S}\theta_b/R \gtrsim 2.5$, and for a typical stellar size and source angular diameter distance $R/D_{\rm S}\sim 10^{-15}$, we find $\theta_b \gtrsim 5\times 10^{-10}\, {\rm arcsec}$, implying that masses down to $10^{-6}\msun$ are still ruled out to contribute a surface density greater than $\kappa_b \gtrsim 0.02$ because any highly magnified, variable images would be observed over a width larger than observed around the MaCL.
+For the case $\kappa_b\sim \kappa_\star\sim 0.01$, and $|\sin\alpha| \simeq 1/2$ and $f\sim 1/2$, we find that $D_{\rm S}\theta_b/R \gtrsim 2.5$, and for a typical stellar size and source angular diameter distance $R/D_{\rm S}\sim 10^{-15}$, we find $\theta_b \gtrsim 5\times 10^{-10}\, {\rm arcsec}$, implying that masses down to $10^{-6}\msun$ are still ruled out to contribute a surface density greater than $\kappa_b \gtrsim 0.012$ because any highly magnified, variable images would be observed over a width larger than observed around the MaCL.

 Note that for the microlensing mass that produces a typical magnification peak equal to the average magnification (i.e., when equation (\ref{eq:tbmin}) is an equality with $f=1$), this peak magnification is